Register House Departments Roll of Honour 1914-1918

 Second Division Clerk, General Registry Office (Scotland)

-Born 7 August 1889 at Helmsdale, Sutherland.
+Born 7 August 1889 at Helmsdale, Sutherland, son of Donald Fraser, stationmaster, and his wife Jane Gallon.
 Educated at Blair Atholl and Perth Academy.
 Second Division Clerk in National Education Office, Local Government Board and Registry of Deeds, Dublin, 1909-1911, joined 1911 Census staff in Edinburgh, 17 April 1911 until his transfer to Board of Agriculture, Edinburgh, 31 March 1913.
 Commissioned as a 2nd Lieut in The Black Watch, and was killed on 13 October 1915 while serving with the 1st Battalion during the later phase of the Battle of Loos.
 He was unmarried, aged 26.

 Killed in action 13 October 1915.

 Samuel Edward Gregory